1MikeMakuch/micro-chatgpt/README.md

 # Micro-ChatGPT
-The smallest GPT that can hold a human-like conversation, in pure C. Based on [microgpt-c](https://github.com/vixhal-baraiya/microgpt-c).
+The smallest GPT that can hold a human-like conversation, in pure C. Fored from [microgpt-c](https://github.com/vixhal-baraiya/microgpt-c).

 ## Usage